Cyriacusifeco/helpbot/backend/API_doc.md

 GET /users/:user_id/businesses -> get all businesses own by a user

+### Api Token/Key
+The request here must conatin the user_id as **user_id** in the json This handle generatin of Token it will return a json of this format {api_key: api_key}

+GET /api/gen_token -> generation of an api token/key
+GET /api/get_token -> retrieving of an api token /key

 ### Business
-Data inside {_id, business_name, business_email, user_id, industry,  pnumber->String, knowledge_name, cac_name, createdAt, updatedAt}
+Data inside {_id, business_name, business_email, user_id, industry,  pnumber->String, knowledge_name, knowledge_content cac_name, createdAt, updatedAt}

 GET /api/businesses -> get all Businesses

 POST /api/business/register-> create a new Business.
 The json must contain **user_id, business_name and business_email**

-PUT /api/business/:id -> update a particuler business with information **except that of  knowledge_name and cac_name which are handled separately below**
+PUT /api/business/:id -> update a particuler business with information **except that of  knowledge_name, knowledge_content and cac_name which are handled separately below**

 GET /business/:id -> get all info about a particular business with its id